-Bacalar is a tiny town with a magical lagoon โจ surrounded by sinkholes known as cenotes.
-It also sports cozy cafes โ๏ธ, lazy water-front hotels and elegant restaurants that would make ๐ฎ foodies & remote workers happy campers.
+Bacalar is a tiny town with a magical lagoon ✨ surrounded by sinkholes known as cenotes.
+The hippie town has cozy cafes ☕️, lazy water-front hotels and eco-chic 🌮 restaurants.

 If you're traveling around Yucatan & Belize right now, you're probably asking yourself - is Bacalar worth visiting?
-In short, 100% yes...
-This local guide includes:
+In summary, YES!
+The tiny town still feels like a hidden gem with a few caveats.

 A Local Guide To Bacalar